 Honestly, both types of my crispy fried shrimp were absolutely sweet and delicious, but the un-butterflied shrimp would still be my first choice.

-When you fry foods the oils you use need to have a high smoking point. *Smoking point is the temperature it takes for the oil to start to break down and smoke.
+When you fry foods, the oil you use needs to have a high smoke point. *Smoking point is the temperature it takes for the oil to start to break down and smoke.

-The oils I recommend for frying foods are peanut oil, canola oil, sunflower oil, safflower oil, corn oil or vegetable oil.
+The oils I recommend for frying foods are peanut oil, canola oil, sunflower oil, safflower oil, corn oil, or vegetable oil.
 My oil of choice is corn oil for home frying and canola in professional kitchens.

 Make sure you have enough oil in the pot to fully submerge the food you are frying.
 Leave enough room for the food you’re frying with an extra few inches at the top for safety.
-The oil will bubble and you don’t want to get burned or have a mess to clean up.
+The oil will bubble, and you don’t want to get burned or have a mess to clean up.

-Never add liquid to the fryer and keep a Kitchen fire extinguisher (rated for oil) nearby.
+Never add liquid to the fryer, and keep a Kitchen fire extinguisher (rated for oil) nearby.

-Drain the fried food on baking racks over sheet pans (or baking sheets).
+Drain the fried crispy shrimp on a baking rack over a sheet pan (or use paper towels to drain them on).
 Allowing fried food to drain removes much of the fat associated with deep-frying.
 Most of the fat will not penetrate the food, staying only on the outer layer (as long as the oil is hot enough)

 You can reuse the oil if you filter it, cleaning out the residue that sinks to the bottom of the oil.
 Using big coffee filters in a stainless steel strainer will work.
 Just make sure the oil has cooled to a temperature you can safely handle it at.